Macro-econ/Lyn-Alden/README.md

 - **Lesson:** In response to the COVID-19 pandemic, the U.S. increased its money supply rapidly through stimulus and Quantitative Easing (QE), reducing the debt-to-money-supply ratio.
 - **Example:** The U.S. money supply jumped from $15.3 trillion to over $18 trillion in a few months in 2020, narrowing the debt-to-money-supply ratio from 5x to 4.4x.

-# Key Lessons from "4 Bubbles Growing in the U.S. Economy"
+# "4 Bubbles Growing in the U.S. Economy"

 ## 1. Student Loan Debt Bubble
 - **Lesson:** The rapid increase in student loan debt over the past decade is creating significant financial burdens for younger generations and impacting consumer spending.